Dicarboxylic acid

 In organic chemistry, a dicarboxylic acid is an organic compound containing two carboxyl groups (\sCOOH).
 The general molecular formula for dicarboxylic acids can be written as HO2C\sR\sCO2H, where R can be aliphatic or aromatic.
 In general, dicarboxylic acids show similar chemical behavior and reactivity to monocarboxylic acids.

-Dicarboxylic acids are used in the preparation of copolymers such as polyamides and polyesters.
-The most widely used dicarboxylic acid in the industry is adipic acid, which is a precursor in the production of nylon.
-Other examples of dicarboxylic acids include aspartic acid and glutamic acid, two amino acids in the human body.
-The name can be abbreviated to diacid.
+Dicarboxylic acids are usually colorless solids.
+A wide variety of dicarboxylic acids are used in industry.
+Adipic acid, for example, is a precursor to certain kinds of nylon.
+A wide variety of dicarboxylic acids are found in nature.
+Aspartic acid and glutamic acid are two amino acids found in all life.
+Succinic and fumaric acids are essential for metabolism.
+A large inventory of derivatives are known including many mono- and diesters, amides, etc.